AdiPun/Complete-The-Next-Lyric-Game/README.md

 - Python 3.8 or newer

 ## Usage
+1. Clone repo
-1. Paste your lyrics text inside `Lyrics.txt`
+2. Paste your lyrics text inside `Lyrics.txt`
-2. Double-click `run.bat` (Windows) or run this in terminal:
+3. Double-click `run.bat` (Windows) or run this in terminal:
    ```bash
    python Complete_The_Lyric_Game.py